EU leaders unlikely to tighten Russia sanctions at meeting next week - diplomats

 With an uneasy ceasefire in place in eastern Ukraine, the 28 EU nations see no pressing case to either impose new sanctions on Russia, which they accuse of supporting the Ukrainian separatists, or to relax them.

-The EU is instead focussing on how it can help ensure the Minsk agreement is fully implemented.
+The EU is instead focusing on how it can help ensure the Minsk agreement is fully implemented.

 The Ukraine debate at an EU summit on Thursday and Friday will revolve around whether the EU should signal its resolve by acting now to extend economic sanctions on Russia imposed last July or wait a few months to see how the ceasefire develops.